flutpak 0.8.1 copy "flutpak: ^0.8.1" to clipboard

 git Always Version detection and commit-hash resolution

-flatpak-builder Local Flatpak builds Only needed when you actually build the Flatpak, not during flutpak prepare
+flatpak-builder Local Flatpak builds Only needed when actually building the Flatpak, not during flutpak generate

 Installation #